 Sitting down upon a stump,

-as light of heart, I rise to leave.
+and light of heart, I rise to leave,

 I come here once most every day and see